HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/Physician Assistant.md

 Welcome to the Physician Assistant Interview Preparation !
 This resource is designed to help you ace your Physician Assistant interviews with confidence.

+The Physician Assistant (PA) profession is a crucial component of the healthcare and medicine field.
+PAs are highly trained healthcare professionals who work alongside physicians to provide quality medical care to patients.
+They are trained in various medical specialties, enabling them to diagnose illnesses, develop treatment plans, prescribe medications, and assist in surgeries.
+PAs play a key role in the healthcare system by providing primary and specialty care services, conducting physical examinations, interpreting diagnostic tests, and counseling patients on preventive healthcare measures.
+With their extensive medical knowledge and expertise, PAs contribute to improving patient outcomes, enhancing access to healthcare, and bridging the gap between patients and physicians.

 ## 🚀 Overview

 Whether you're a seasoned Physician Assistant or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Physician Assistant interviews to help you prepare and succeed.